tbuller/CV/README.md

 ## Tim Buller

-I am a 25 year old full-stack developer, with a background in audit accounting and real estate investment.
+Hi, I'm Tim!
+I'm a 25 year old full-stack developer, with a background in audit accounting and real estate investment.
 I have a lot of real world business experience from my time at the accounting big 4, as well as experience with data.
-I speak English, French, Spanish and workable Italian, although I have shifted my focus to silicone-based languages I still read in foreign languages whenever I can
+I speak English, French, Spanish and workable Italian, and although I have shifted my focus to silicone-based languages, I still read in foreign languages whenever I can.

 During my education, I was appointed scholar at my school for achieving all A stars and A's at GCSE.
-I studied at King's College London, although I didn't complete my degree there
+I studied Business Management and Spanish at King's College London, although I didn't complete my degree there

 All aspects of tech excite me, as I am constantly curious of how the world will be in the near future.
 I am a software developer but I have a strong interest in robotics and AI and keep up to date with developments in these fields in my spare time.
 ## Projects